Yolaine Münter – Chair of the Board

 Renée Stewart – Director

 Renée has been with Ottawa Police Services since 2007 and currently works as a detective/constable in the Partner Assault Unit.
 Renée has a particular interest in serving the community and constantly presents a positive image of police to people in the community.
 She has worked on patrol in the east, west and rural areas of the city.
 She also has worked as a “Group Home Liaison Officer”, fostering a positive relationship with the often troubled youths at group homes in the city.

 Cathy Curry – Director

 As Trustee and Chair of the Ottawa Carleton District School Board, Director on the Ottawa Carleton Education Network and the Education Foundation Board, Cathy’s interest in serving the public has given her considerable experience in community building.
-She currently sits on the CHEO-Ottawa Children’s Treatment Centre Board, is a member of the CHEO-OCTC Audit and Finance Committee and chairs the Strategic Advisory Committee for the Ontario Centre of Excellence for Children and Youth Mental Health.
+She currently sits on the CHEO-Ottawa Children’s Treatment Centre Board, is a member of the CHEO Audit and Finance Committee and chairs the Strategic Advisory Committee for the Ontario Centre of Excellence for Children and Youth Mental Health.
 Cathy is a member of the Grants Committee for the Community Foundation of Ottawa and is Vice President of Governance on the Ottawa Fusion Volleyball Club Executive.
 She was a member of the Best Start Planning Table for Kanata, Stittsville , Goulbourn and West Carleton.
-Recently she helped to run and plan the National Roundtable for Teachers of the Arts.
 She is a member of the College of Teachers and still teaches occasionally.
 She holds a Bachelors of Arts in English Literature and a Masters of Science in Education.
-She has travelled extensively, is raising four teenagers and plays French Horn in the Concert Band of Kanata.
+She has travelled extensively, is the mother of four and plays French Horn in the Concert Band of Kanata.

 Marilyn Matheson – Executive Director